-Having been hailed for her exceptional expressive abilities, South African-Dutch soprano Johanni van Oostrum is in demand as interpreter of leading roles by Strauss, Wagner, Janáček and Mozart.
-She has performed under conductors such as Sir Simon Rattle, Ivor Bolton, Yannick Nézet-Séguin, Bertrand de Billy, Alan Gilbert, Adam Fisher, Asher Fisch, Lothar Koenigs, Henrik Nánási, Stefan Soltesz, Antonello Manacorda, Oksana Lyniv, Laurence Equilbey and worked with directors such as Harry Kupfer, Barrie Kosky, Tobias Kratzer, Francois Girard and Vera Nemirova.
+Hailed for her exceptional expressive abilities, South African-Dutch soprano Johanni van Oostrum is highly sought after for her interpretation of leading roles by Strauss, Wagner, Janáček and Mozart.
+The soprano has performed under conductors such as Sir Simon Rattle, Ivor Bolton, Yannick Nézet-Séguin, Bertrand de Billy, Alan Gilbert, Adam Fisher, Asher Fisch, Lothar Koenigs, Henrik Nánási, Stefan Soltesz, Antonello Manacorda, Oksana Lyniv, Laurence Equilbey and worked with directors such as Harry Kupfer, Barrie Kosky, Tobias Kratzer, Francois Girard and Vera Nemirova.

-Ms. Van Oostrum recently made a strong impression at the Bavarian State Opera when she jumped in as Elsa in Lohengrin on short notice.
-The Marschallin in Der Rosenkavalier has become one of her signature roles since she took over the role under the baton of Sir Simon Rattle at the Dutch National Opera in Amsterdam.
+The Marschallin in Der Rosenkavalier has become one of van Oostrum’s signature roles since she sang the role under the baton of Sir Simon Rattle at the Dutch National Opera.
 This role also took her to the Royal Swedish Opera under the baton of Alan Gilbert, the Bolshoi Theatre in Moscow, Komische Oper Berlin, Deutsches Nationaltheater Weimar, the Estonian National Opera and theatres in the Netherlands.

-During the 2020/21 season, Ms. Van Oostrum made her debut as Leonore in a concert performance of Beethoven’s Fidelio conducted by Adam Fischer, her role debut in the title role of Janáček’s Jenufa at Konzert Theater Bern, and appeared as Agathe in Der Freischütz, recorded live in Paris and released by Warner Classics and Erato on CD and DVD.
-She also appeared in a series of tribute concerts to Hermann Levi at the Munich Opera Festival, under Kirill Petrenko.
-Van Oostrum begins the current season with both her house and role debut as Ariadne in Ariadne auf Naxos at the Gran Teatre del Liceu in Barcelona, after which she will appear for the first time at the Wroclaw Opera as Agathe and return to the Bolshoi as Elsa in Lohengrin.
-The soprano will also sing Agathe for her return to the Dutch National Opera.
+During the 2020/21 season, Ms. van Oostrum made her debut as Leonore in a concert performance of Beethoven’s Fidelio conducted by Adam Fischer, her role debut in the title role of Janáček’s Jenufa at Konzert Theater Bern, and appeared as Agathe in Der Freischütz, recorded live in Paris and released by Warner Classics and Erato on CD and DVD.
+She also appeared in a series of tribute concerts to Hermann Levi at the Bayerische Staatsoper Summer Festspiele, under Kirill Petrenko.
+Johanni van Oostrum began the current season with both her house and role debut as Ariadne in Ariadne auf Naxos at the Gran Teatre del Liceu in Barcelona, after which she appeared for the first time at the Wroclaw Opera as Agathe and returned to the Bolshoi as Elsa in Lohengrin.
+The soprano will also sing Agathe for her return to the Dutch National Opera this summer 2022.

-Highlights from previous seasons have included Countess Almaviva in Mozart’s Le nozze di Figaro at the Bayerische Staatsoper in Munich, Minnesota Opera and Royal Concertgebouw Amsterdam, Grete in Schreker’s Der Ferne Klang at Oper Graz, Elsa in Wagner’s Lohengrin at the Hessische Staatstheater Wiesbaden, Deutsches Nationaltheater Weimar and Theater Bonn, Ellen Orford in Peter Grimes at the Hessische Staatstheater in Wiesbaden and Theater Bonn, First Lady in Mozart’s Die Zauberflöte at the Bayerische Staatsoper, Tokyo Bunka Kaikan, Festspielhaus Baden-Baden (released on CD by Deutsche Grammophon), and Komische Oper Berlin, the title role in Janáček’s Katja Kabanova at the Janacek Festival in Brno, Konzert Theater Bern and Hessische Staatstheater Wiesbaden, Judith in Emil Nikolaus von Reznicek’s Holofernes at Theater Bonn, Senta in Wagner’s Der fliegende Holländer at the Quebec Opera Festival in a production directed by François Girard, Cape Town Opera, Theater Bonn and Theater und Orchester Heidelberg, and Chrysothemis in Richard Strauss’s Elektra at Staatstheater Braunschweig and Theater Bonn.
+Highlights from previous seasons have included Countess Almaviva in Mozart’s Le nozze di Figaro at Bayerische Staatsoper, Minnesota Opera, and Royal Concertgebouw Amsterdam; Grete in Schreker’s Der Ferne Klang at Oper Graz; Elsa in Wagner’s Lohengrin at the Hessische Staatstheater Wiesbaden, Deutsches Nationaltheater Weimar, and Theater Bonn; Ellen Orford in Peter Grimes at the Hessische Staatstheater Wiesbaden and Theater Bonn; First Lady in Mozart’s Die Zauberflöte at Bayerische Staatsoper, Tokyo Bunka Kaikan, Festspielhaus Baden-Baden (released on CD by Deutsche Grammophon), and Komische Oper Berlin; the title role in Janáček’s Katja Kabanova at the Janacek Festival in Brno, Konzert Theater Bern and Hessische Staatstheater Wiesbaden; Judith in Emil Nikolaus von Reznicek’s Holofernes at Theater Bonn; Senta in Wagner’s Der fliegende Holländer at the Quebec Opera Festival in a production directed by François Girard, Cape Town Opera, Theater Bonn and Theater und Orchester Heidelberg; and Chrysothemis in Richard Strauss’s Elektra at Staatstheater Braunschweig and Theater Bonn.